CHARITABLE OHIO

 Raffles

 Raffles are defined in ORC 2915.01(CC) and their conduct is described in ORC 2915.092.
-Only certain qualifying organizations may conduct raffles in Ohio: a charitable organization, a public school, a chartered nonpublic school, a community school, or a veteran's organization, fraternal organization, or sporting organization that is also a 501(c)(3), 501(c)(4), 501(c)(7), 501(c)(8), 501(c)(10), or 501(c)(19) tax-exempt organization.
+Only organizations that are 501(c)(3), 501(c)(4), 501(c)(6), 501(c)(7), 501(c)(8), 501(c)(10), or 501(c)(19) tax-exempt organizations may conduct raffles in Ohio.

 Eligible organizations do not need a license to conduct a raffle.
 Nevertheless, raffles must be conducted in compliance with Chapter 2915.
 For example, under ORC 2915.10, all organizations conducting raffles must comply with certain recordkeeping requirements.